null

 OUR STORY

-In 1980, there was so such thing as simply “picking up” or “trying out” the sport of rock climbing.
+In 1980, there was no such thing as simply “picking up” or “trying out” the sport of rock climbing.
 In fact, the first indoor rock climbing gym wouldn’t be built until 1987.
 Before that, climbing outside as an endeavor that didn’t involve mountaineering techniques and ascending using gear rather than the rock itself was still largely being developed.
-Boreal had just released the first “sticky rubber” climbing shoe, and spring-loaded camming device instrument still left climbers skeptical.
+Boreal had just released the first “sticky rubber” climbing shoe, and spring-loaded camming devices still left climbers skeptical.
 It was during this time, emerging from a decade where climbers started their community’s transition from environmental villains to outdoor stewardship citizens, you could find Nate Postma, founder of Nicros, at Barn Bluff, climbing for the first time.

-Changing from moon boots to sneakers, with a rope tied in a bowline knot around his waist, Nate and his climbing partners attacked the east side crack of Devils Chair.
+Changing from moon boots to sneakers, with a rope tied in a bowline knot around his waist, Nate and his climbing partners attacked the east side crack of Devil's Chair.
 The ice was waiting inside the cracks of the rock where the sun hadn’t creeped in just yet.
 Quickly, fingers and toes began alternating between numb and freezing on the climb, thawing, and throbbing afterward.
 Sore and weathered, Nate returned from his climbing adventure to his high school sweetheart, Pam, to deliver the verdict on this miserable experience: he was hooked!

-That summer, with Pam now coming along on climbing trips, Nate, and his climbing partner Greg scraped together enough money to buy one harness to share between them, a 45-meter rope and one pair of Yvonne Chouinard Canyon climbing shoes.
+That summer, with Pam now coming along on climbing trips, Nate and his climbing partner Greg scraped together enough money to buy one harness to share between them, a 45-meter rope and one pair of Yvonne Chouinard Canyon climbing shoes.
 It seemed there was no stopping the passion that had been sparked, except for one problem: Minnesota winters.
 Having fallen in love with the sport in the frigid north, Nate and Pam would spend their summers hiking, camping, and climbing.
 In the winter, the couple was left with crude alternatives such as climbing on Easter Mountain Sports, and over fireplace structures, using hip belays and almost no gear.

 Nate kept thinking, there had to be something better than this!

 While working full time, Nate began focusing on how he could contribute to the sport he was so passionate about.
-With a background in chemical engineering, he started working on materials that could be used to synthesize rock like climbing holds.
+With a background in chemical engineering, he started working on materials that could be used to synthesize rock-like climbing holds.
 These man-made grips could be applied and removed from walls, rather than being permanent fixtures.
 He tested, adjusted, and tested again with different materials, combinations, and textures to find the perfect mix.
 Nate knew he had finally found the right recipe and process when the grip and feel of these holds actually improved under a combination of sweat, grit, dirt and chalk of climber hands.

 By the time the doors opened, Nate had already developed Diff-Tex™ and Zero-Tex™ hold textures for polyester resin holds, which were brightly colored, swirl patterned designs.
-Within the first year, Nate began to notice how difficult bulky, heavy, large holds were for route setters.
+Within the first year, Nate began to notice how difficult bulky, heavy holds were for route setters.
 Just one year later, in 1993, he developed hollow-backed holds to lighten the load while still maintaining strength and durability.
 Through these insights, Nicros became an early innovator for many such developments that are now considered a standard in hold manufacturing.

 As climbers and newcomers to the sport alike awed at what Nate and Pam created, opportunities and requests began to present themselves to replicate this indoor rock-climbing experience elsewhere.
 By 1993, the couple were asked to create a wall for the Mdewakanton Sioux Community at a rec center.
 During this process, Nate and Pam consulted with experts to develop and design new high-end, realistic wall panels, as well as holds to mimic the look and feel of real outdoor climbing areas.
-These walls became known as A.R.T Walls™, Advanced Rock Technology Walls.
+These walls became known as A.R.T.
+Walls™: Advanced Rock Technology Walls.
 These stunning re-creations of an outdoor climbing experience began popping up at universities, rec centers, various fitness facilities all over the United States.

 The innovations didn’t stop there.
-Climber safety and accessibility as a top priority, developments of landing surfaces, auto belays systems and the Climbing Wall Association (CWA) were formed to create industry standards, which continue to operate as a unifying trade association in the rock climbing industry today.
+With climber safety and accessibility as a top priority, the development of landing surfaces, auto-belay systems and the Climbing Wall Association (CWA) were formed to set industry standards, which continue to operate as a unifying trade association in the rock climbing industry today.
 Nicros has played a pivotal role in the growth of indoor rock climbing as whole in the United States.

 OUR TEAM